LM-15/falltest/README.md

   See this page for additional information recorded by the Resource Management reporters: https://wiki.folio.org/x/OA8uAg
   * Counting separately multiple formats cataloged on the same instance record (maybe by unique instances and unique holdings formats?)
-  * Information tracked possibly through holdings records notes?: previous bindings, copy notes, dedications, inscriptions, left by decedents?
+  * Information tracked possibly through holdings records notes?: precious bindings, copy notes, dedications, inscriptions, left by decedents?
+IF DID WOULD HAVE TO BE FILTER WITH TRUNCATION VERY INSTITUTIONAL SPECIFIC ON HOW TO NOTE.
+DIFFERENT FIELDS MAY BE USED.
   * When fields available?:
     * When the holdings discover suppress field becomes available, add it to the WHERE hardcoded filters and update the query commenting.
     * country of publication (source record)
+    * date of publication (At this point in time, we are not bringing in the instance dataofpublication because it is not in standardized form; institutions may want to consider bringing it in if they set up parsing options to suit their needs.
+Will likely add date one and date two data from the source record when available (MARC  008 (places 7-10 for date 1, and 11-14 for date 2)).
+260 https://www.loc.gov/marc/bibliographic/bd260.html)
     * geographic area code (source record)
     * is open access (source record?)
     * withdrawn in timeframe (instance supresssed with status update date in timeframe??)